LoopKit/Loop/README.md

 [![Build Status](https://travis-ci.org/LoopKit/Loop.svg?branch=master)](https://travis-ci.org/LoopKit/Loop)
 [![Join the chat at https://gitter.im/LoopKit/Loop](https://badges.gitter.im/LoopKit/Loop.svg)](https://gitter.im/LoopKit/Loop?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Loop is an app template for building an artificial pancreas.
-It is a stone resting on the boulders of work done by [@bewest](https://github.com/bewest/decoding-carelink), [@ps2](https://github.com/ps2/rileylink) and many others.
+Loop is an app template for building an automated insulin delivery system.
+It is a stone resting on the boulders of work done by many others.

 Loop is built on top of [LoopKit](https://github.com/LoopKit/LoopKit).
 LoopKit is a set of frameworks that provide data storage, retrieval, and calcluation, as well as boilerplate view controllers used in Loop.